 Biggest Breakthrough Since Statins

-Yesterday, Harvard researchers said the discovery promises to “usher in a new era” of treatment.
-Presenting their findings before one of the largest gatherings of heart experts, doctors hail the new drug as the “biggest breakthrough since statins.”
+Harvard researchers said the discovery promises to “usher in a new era” of treatment.
+Presenting their findings at one of the largest gatherings of heart experts, doctors hail the new drug as the “biggest breakthrough since statins.”

-As first reported in the Telegraph, the drug Canakinumab reduces heart attack risk by one-fourth, while at the same time cutting the risk of cancer in half, and also protecting against inflammation-linked diseases such as arthritis and gout.
+As first reported in the Telegraph, the drug Canakinumab was shown to reduce heart attack risk by one-fourth, while at the same time cutting the risk of cancer in half, and also protecting against inflammation-linked diseases such as arthritis and gout.

 The new medication Canakinumab, given by injection every three months – cut repeat heart attacks by one-fourth.
 By comparison, statins only cut the risk by about 15%.